 2) “Works-Like” or Functional Prototype

 While the prototyping boards allow great flexibility with the use of various sensors and shields, they are not economically feasible and efficient when transitioning to mass production.
 When the functionality of your product is proven, you will need to move to a custom designed PCB for your product.
 A custom PCB trims down the unnecessary components of a development board and helps reduce the internal space needed in the housing, it also helps you replace electronic components with equivalent or better alternatives that help you streamline the supply chain and reduce costs further.
-At this stage, you will need to use the services of engineering professionals.
-Product development companies like ours have engineers and designers who help startups build prototypes of their ideas.
+At this stage, you will need to use the services of product development and prototyping companies like Outdesign Co that have engineers and designers along with access to world-class manufacturing facilities to help startups build prototypes of their ideas.

 3) 'Looks-Like' Prototype or Appearance Model

 A “looks-like” prototype does not have any electronics or functionality, but it has the appearance of the final product.
 The “looks-like” prototypes are the end result of the industrial design process where the outer look and feel of a product are designed.